Coffee is one of the most popular beverages worldwide. In many countries, it is a cultural phenomenon.

 Milk in a jar.

-Unlike adding milk to your coffee, which will dilute your coffee without adding much flavor, heavy cream will add some roundness that most people appreciate.
+Unlike adding milk to your coffee, which can dilute the flavor without adding much, heavy cream will add a roundness that most people appreciate.

 How many calories are in coffee with heavy cream?

-If you’re whipping the heavy cream into whipped cream, you might be adding a bit of sugar to it as well, which increases the number of calories.
+If you’re whipping heavy cream into whipped cream, you might also be adding a bit of sugar, which increases the calorie count.

 More coffee add-ins to try